moudude17/star-me/README.md

 ## 1.Sign In

-Make sure that you are signedup in *GitHub* account , if not do so now !
+Make sure that you are signed up in *GitHub* account , if not do so now !

 <!-- add any reference where they could installed git and all-->